palak1607/Movie_Recommender_Palak_Mahajan/README.md

 The plot description is also available as the overview feature in the "movies_metadata" dataset.

-# The project is not ready, as due to some unknown error, the app is unable to communicate properly with the API.
+# The project is still in testing phase, as due to some unknown error, the app is unable to communicate properly with the API.